-It was the time of year when the world exchanged one kind of beauty for another, the time when people looked back to appreciate what they had and looked forward to the promise of things they may get.
+Currently, the world hung on the precipice between summer and fall.
+The wind carried a chill in from the east, laborers donned heavier layers than they had a week ago, and the leaves were beginning to change, reds and oranges creeping along the edges of crisp greens.
+It was the time of year when the world exchanged one kind of beauty for another, the time when people looked back to appreciate what they had and looked forward to the promise of what they may get.

-He hated the politics.
+He just hated the politics,

 Nearly half an hour of waiting passed before a small pair of hands grabbed the leg of his trousers and a piping voice yelled, “Surprise!”

 Gareth twisted to face the newcomer, a hand flying to his heart in a feint of shock.
 “Ofelia!
 By the Three, how sneaky you are!”

-“Your mother was wrong,” Gareth said, looking up just as Isobel joined them.
+“Your mother was wrong,” Gareth said, looking up as Isobel joined them.

-“Well, your timing was perfect.”
-Gareth leaned in and kissed his wife on the cheek.
+“Well, your timing was perfect,” Gareth leaned in and kissed his wife on the cheek.
 “You look beautiful, Bel.”

 Isobel smiled, pleased.
 She wore a billowing white dress, one that left her tan, slender shoulders bare and cinched just above her stomach, round with pregnancy.
 “Careful with your compliments, love, or I’m going to think you want something.”
 She looked over at the ticket booth.
 “Ofelia’s been begging to come to the festival since we got here.
-I’m glad you invited us, but how did you get out of the conferences?”
+I’m glad you called, but how did you get out of the conferences?”

-“I didn’t,” Gareth said, lowering his voice before saying, “The Magistrates dismissed everyone early.”
+“I didn’t,” Gareth said, lowering his voice before saying,’ “The Magistrates dismissed everyone early.”

 Isobel arched a delicate eyebrow.
 “Whatever for?
 That’s strange, isn’t it?”

-“I think something might be wrong.
+Isobel matched his frown.
+“Something must be wrong.
 They wouldn’t cancel the conference, otherwise.”

 Having had enough of being ignored, Ofelia tugged on Gareth’s sleeve.
 “Do you think that man will be here?” she asked.
 “The one from last year?
 With the fire whip?”

 “I’m sure he will be,” Gareth said, smiling down at her.
-She looked like her mother, with dark hair and soft features.
+She looked like her moth, with dark hair and soft features.
 In Ofelia and Isobel’s presence, the knot of tension that always found its place between his shoulders during the Unity Conferences began to unwind.